param-dandekar/rime/README.md

 ```
 LDV #XX A // 0101 0110 : Load the literal value XX into A

-ADD @HL C // 1011 1000 : Add the value in RAM pointed to by the address registers, to C
+ADD @ADR C // 1011 1000 : Add the value in RAM pointed to by the address registers, to C

 ADR STK H // 0010 1000: Store value at the top of the stack in H
 ```